StarrPhysics/Arduino-Oscilloscope/README.md

   instance.sendPinData();
 }
 ```
-Note this is just a copy of the `ArduinoOscilloscope.ino` in the project source.
+Note this is just a copy of the `ArduinoOscilloscope.ino` file in the project source.
+It remains an example of how to implament the library.

 Once these basic methods are placed in their appropriate locations, the python program can be executed by running the `ArduinoOscilloscope.py` script.
 Here's an example of the setup process and execution: